Open-ForBC/OpenForBC-Benchmark/benchmarks/TCGA_topicmodeling/Readme.md

 # TCGA data

 Run a benchmark on The Cancer Genome Atlas data.
-The original 20000 dimensional space is firstly reduced with topic modeling tecniques described in [A Topic Modeling Analysis of TCGA Breast and Lung Cancer Transcriptomic Data](https://doi.org/10.3390/cancers12123799) the a NN predictor is trained in a lower dimanesional (explainable and biologically relevant) space.
+The original 20000 dimensional space is firstly reduced with topic modeling tecniques described in [A Topic Modeling Analysis of TCGA Breast and Lung Cancer Transcriptomic Data](https://doi.org/10.3390/cancers12123799) the a NN predictor is trained in a lower dimensional (explainable and biologically relevant) space.

 # LICENSE